How to stop or delay eviction from a private tenancy

 Police officers can be there, but they cannot help the sheriff officers.
 They can arrest anyone who behaves violently.

 You do not have to be living on the streets to be homeless.
 You're legally homeless if an eviction order has been granted and you no longer have the right to stay in your home.
-This is even if you can stay with family or friends.
+This applies even if you can stay with family or friends.

-Your rights to homeless help could be different.
+If you’re not a British or Irish citizen your rights to homeless help could be different.
 Check our advice on how your immigration status affects your housing options.

-Applying for social housing
+Apply for social housing

 Social housing is provided by councils, housing associations and housing cooperatives.

-When you apply tell them that an eviction order has been granted.
+When you apply, tell them that an eviction order has been granted.
 This will give you higher priority on the housing waitlist.

-Finding another private rented home
+Find another private rented home

 You can be asked for a tenancy deposit up to 2 months’ rent.